-Dante Alighieri's The Divine Comedy, which McGregor chose to adapt to dance, is considered the greatest literary work in the Italian language.
-Written in the 14th century, it describes the poet’s journey through Hell, Purgatory and Paradise, guided first by the poet of Ancient Rome, Virgil, and then by the love of his life, Beatrice.
+What he can’t do is make his choreography speak and tell a story, in this case that of Dante’s The Divine Comedy.
+Written in the 14th century, this is considered the greatest literary work in the Italian language, describing the poet’s journey through Hell, Purgatory and Paradise, guided first by the poet of Ancient Rome, Virgil, and then by the love of his life, Beatrice.

 Where | Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP |